nchandrappa/yugabyte-apollo-platform-workshop/workshop.md

 with YugabyteDB datasource as backend for storing the mutations and The Client App which queries the GraphQL Server for displaying the Travel options and checkout functionality for the users.

-## Import the the Server and Client project into your IDE
+## Import the the `server-initial` and `client` project into your IDE

-The app is split out into two folders:
+This repo has three folders:
 - `server-initial`: React project we will be incremently building to implement GraphQL APIs using Apollo Server and YugabyteDB Database
-- `Server`: Complete code for Apollo Server configured to use YugabyteDB database for Storing data using GraphQL Mutationsl
+- `server`: Complete code for Apollo Server configured to use YugabyteDB database for Storing data using GraphQL Mutationsl
 - `client`: Space explorer app built using ReactJS